4G-LTE Network

 4G LTE Network.

-As part of the bidding for frequency process, in the UK, one bundle included the additional requirement of a Public Service Obligation - one operator must guarantee a 98% population coverage for 4G.
-This was purchased by O2.
+As part of the frequency bidding process in the UK, one bundle included the additional requirement of a Public Service Obligation: one operator must guarantee 98% population coverage for 4G.
+O2 purchased this bundle.

 • SAE - System Architecture Evolution